IvanMed1002/Active-Directory-Lab/README.md

 -----------------------------------------------

-- <b>Create a dediccated domain administrator account and then give it admin privileges</b>
+- <b>Create a dedicated domain administrator account and then give it admin privileges</b>

 1. Open the Active Directory Users and Computers tool on your domain controller and create new organization unit named "_ADMINS_" and create user called "admin".<br/>
-2. Add "admin" user to domain group to make user a member of "domain admins"
+2. Add "admin" user to domain group to make user a member of "domain admins"<br/>

 <img src="https://i.imgur.com/KpDSRsn.png"/>